-Learn about the fundamentals of those new services to be prepared for probably upcoming exam questions which do not got into the level of detail as with the core services.
+Learn about the fundamentals of those new services to be prepared for upcoming exam questions that do not go into the level of detail as with the core services.

 AWS publishes its own exam guide, listing all the requirements and areas to focus on.
 The guide for SAA-C03 lists in detail all the sub-topics you need to know for each.

 AWS also provides a small set of example questions.
 It doesn't help you to get prepared for the exam from a domain perspective but previews the style of questions you'll face.